saikat495/socketdocs/docs/overview/overview.md

 ## Network

-On Socket, Networks are built through communities based on values and Trust.
+Current social networks have eroded trust in society.
+We believe, the right to privacy is absolute.
+On Socket, Networks are built through communities based on values and Trust. ie., Your device, your safety, your trust, and your rules.

 ## Currency